-Become Confident in Workplace Practices
+Build Confidence in Workplace Practices

-Finally, remember that the purpose of the internship isn't just for you to do work to help the company—it's for you to learn.
-To that end, take notes during meetings, and if something is unclear, ask questions to clarify later.
-If colleagues mention interesting, relevant news stories, resources, or tips, follow up and learn more.
+Finally, remember that the purpose of the internship isn't just for you to help the company—it's for you to learn.
+Take notes during meetings and, if something is unclear, ask questions to clarify later.
+If colleagues mention interesting, relevant news stories, resources, or tips, you should follow up and learn more.

 Ask for Feedback